Cycling

 The Grande Boucle de la Vallée

-The adventure continues as you hop on your bicycle and head out on this new day to discover the second half of this ambitious cycling itinerary.
-Psst...
-On your way, did you happen to notice these life-size silhouettes dotting the roads of the Coaticook Valley?
-They’re all local pioneers, emblematic figures who’ve marked the region’s history.
-You’ll find some of them along the Boucle de la Vallée circuit.
-Take the opportunity to discover their fascinating stories!
+The adventure continues!
+Hop on your bike and set out to explore the second half of this remarkable cycling route.
+Psst… Have you noticed those life-sized silhouettes along the roads of the Coaticook region?
+They’re all Pioneers—iconic figures who have shaped the region’s history.
+You’ll spot some of them along the Grande Boucle, so take the opportunity to discover their fascinating stories!

 Discover